bobheadxi/bobheadxi.github.io/_posts/2018-1-30-i-take-photos.md

 headerImage: true
 photography: true
 hidden: true # don't count this post in blog pagination
-description: "hi all"
+description: "the why"
 category: photography
 author: robert
 externalLink: false
 ---
 <p align="center" width="80%">
     <i>“The picture that you took with your camera is the imagination you want to create with reality.”</i>
 </p>

 <p align="center">